kappanjoe/Inky-Frame-Task-List/README.md

 - I recommend skimming over Pimoroni's [Getting Started with Inky Frame](https://learn.pimoroni.com/article/getting-started-with-inky-frame) doc if you aren't already familiar with using your Inky Frame.

 ### 7. Use Thonny to upload all the files within [`pico-image`](/pico-image) to Inky Frame
+- The root of Inky Frame should now match the inside of `pico-image`.

 ### 8. Unplug Inky Frame and turn on the battery!
-- Inky Frame will download the latest version of your tasks from your API endpoint, and go to sleep for roughly 30 minutes before looping over the process again.
+- When `main.py` runs, Inky Frame will download the latest version of your tasks from your API endpoint, and go to sleep for roughly 30 minutes before looping over the process again.
 - Each time you turn on the battery, you will need to wake Inky Frame up once by pressing a button on the front (the activity light will turn on when awake).
-After the script runs once, it will automatically sleep and wake every 30 minutes until the battery is turned off.
+After the script runs once, it will then automatically sleep and wake every 30 minutes until the battery is turned off.
 - The cycle time can be adjusted up to 255 minutes by editing the value of `UPDATE_INTERVAL` in [`pico-image/main.py`](pico-image/main.py).

 ## Changelog